-While recognition for a job well done is deserving, are there other things than just winning that you gain or can take away from these submissions.
+While recognition for a job well done is deserving, there are other things than just winning that you gain, or can take away from these submissions.
 Winners or not.

 Here are our 6 top reasons, based on our opinion and experience, of the value of award competitions and events, whether your business should participate and what it could gain from your involvement.

 “All publicity is good publicity.”
 Pierre Choderlos de Laclos